 I have used a grid notebook, 1 cm squares I think, to make it possible to define the shapes without having to rule lines every time I want to create a letter.

-The image here is probably the most recent page from my typography practice notebook.
-It’s a big A4 pip studio notebook, and it is full of training shapes.
+The image here is a big A4 pip studio notebook, and it is full of training shapes.
 Pages and pages of A’s and O’s to get my arm used to the movement.

 Before you start working on paper, let me ask you one thing…

 Are you sitting comfortably?

-If you’re not comfortable and if you’re not holding a pen properly then it can affect your handwriting.
+If you’re not comfortable and if you’re not holding a pen properly then it can really affect your handwriting.
+You ever tried writing a note while lying down?
+Several hours later you’re standing in the grocery store asking “what the F is this thing?!”.

 When I say holding a pen properly, I don’t mean grip it like it’s a weapon.

 Find a comfortable way to hold your pen or pencil but don’t squeeze it.
 As long as you can write a letter comfortably then it shouldn’t matter which fingers you use to grip your pen.

 Personally, I hold a pen like a weirdo apparently (the kind words of my other half), but I don’t mind.
 I tried retraining how to hold my pen but it was so uncomfortable, that I gave up, and I haven’t looked back!

 The Pen’s The Thing!

 I’ve discovered that the right pen makes a HUGE difference to my handwriting.
 And I really do mean HUGE!
 A thin nib is marvellous and I feel like a pen with a small nib was made for my hands.
-But you should experiment (the perfect excuse to buy more pens!).
+But you should experiment (the perfect excuse to buy more pens!
+You NEED them!).

 My perfect materials are:

 - A mechanical pencil, I chose 0.3 because it’s lightweight and if you need to erase it, it comes away easier than an HB or 0.5.

 - Retractable eraser* (my favourite brand is Pentel because it’s easier to find refills here in the UK)

 - Good sharpener (Click to see my favorite brand -& Staedtler Double Hot Tub Sharpener*) Obviously, not necessary if you use a mechanical pencil.